-STATE OF DELAWARE DELAWARE STATE PUBLIC INTEGRITY COMMISSION MARGARET O'NEILL BUILDING 410 FEDERAL STREET.
-SUITE 3 10 FEDERAL STREET, SUITE 3 DOVER, DELAWARE 19901 TELEPHONE: (302) 739-2399 Fax: (302) 739-2398 January 28, 2016 The Honorable R. Thomas Wagner, Jr. Auditor of Accounts 401 Federal Street, Suite One Dover, DE 19901 RE: RESPONSE TO SCHEDULE OF FINDINGS Dear Mr. Wagner, The State Public Integrity Commission (PIC) has received your report of the Dual Employment Examination for Calendar Year 2014.
-While PIC agrees with your findings, we would like to offer the following response: Finding #1: Lack of Complete Population of Dually-Employed Individuals Response: (PIC) agrees that there are no mechanisms in place which could accurately capture the dual employment data described in 29 Del.
+STATE OF DELAWARE DELAWARE STATE PUBLIC INTEGRITY COMMISSION MARGARET O'NEILL BUILDING 410 FEDERAL STREET, SUITE 3 DOVER, DELAWARE 19901 TELEPHONE: (302) 739-2399 FAX: (302) 739-2398 January 13, 2017 The Honorable R. Thomas Wagner, Jr. Auditor of Accounts 401 Federal Street, Suite One Dover, DE 19901 RE: RESPONSE TO SCHEDULE OF FINDINGS Dear Mr. Wagner, The State Public Integrity Commission ("PIC") has received your report of the Dual Employment Examination for calendar years 2015 and 2016.
+PIC agrees with your findings and recommendations.
+However, we would like to offer the following response: Finding #1: Lack of Complete Population of Dually-Employed Individuals Response: (PIC) agrees that there are no mechanisms in place which could accurately capture the dual employment data described in 29 Del.
 C. § 5822(a).
 PIC only has statutory authority to gather Financial Disclosures (including sources of income) from Public Officers.
 29 Del.
 C. § 5813(a).
 Falling within the definition of "Public Officer" are approximately 300 high level State employees including judges, members of the General Assembly, Cabinet Secretaries and Division Directors.
 29 Del.
 C. § 5812.
 However, the vast majority of State employees are not included as those required to file financial information with the State.
 Nor does PIC have authority to gather dual income data from municipal employees of any city or town.
 Any estimate of the number of dually-employed individuals would be purely speculative but would certainly greatly exceed the number of Financial Disclosures filed with PIC every year.
-Theoretically, the only State agency who may have that type of information would be the Delaware Department of Revenue.
-The recommendation that PIC seek modifications to the Dual Employment Law to compel all dually-employed individuals within the State to file information with our Commission is logical but greatly over-estimates our ability, but not willingness, to provide such services.
-PIC's budget was cut by 2.6% for FY 2016.
-When considering the cut solely in terms of our operating budget (less than \$30,000 for the entire fiscal year), the budget cut exceeds 30%.
-Additionally, our database which gathers financial information from the Public Officers would require a major re-design and overhaul.
-With limited financial resources, and a two person staff, PIC does not have the resources to administer such a sweeping statutory change.
+The recommendation that PIC seek modifications to the Dual Employment Law to compel all dually-employed individuals within the State to file information with our Commission is, without a doubt, the solution to the problem.
+However, during the last legislative session, HB 252, proposing modifications to the Dual Employment law failed to garner enough support in the General Assembly to be moved out of committee.
+Furthermore, even if the legislative initiative had been successful, PIC does not currently have the necessary resources (manpower and funding) to meet the additional challenges which would accompany such legislation.
+Extending PIC's jurisdiction to include gathering financial disclosure information from county and town employees would require a costly re-design and overhaul of our database, the Public Integrity Reporting System ("PIRS"), as well as additional personnel to oversee the additional work.
+As you know, the State is facing a large budget shortfall for the next fiscal year and PIC does not expect our budget to be increased in the foreseeable future.
+We share this information with you not to excuse our reluctance to pursue legislative changes to the Dual Employment law but to make you aware that while we completely agree with your recommendations, our ability to implement them is influenced by factors outside our control.
 PIC would like to thank you and your office for your diligent efforts to collect the necessary information to complete your report.
 Unfortunately, despite our willingness to assist you in that endeavor, we do not currently have the necessary data, nor do we have the means to meet your request for a statutory change which would allow us to provide you with the information.
 Please contact us if you have any questions.

-Respectfully, Qy, Deborah J. Moreau, Esq.
+Respectfully, Deborah J. Moreau, Esq.
+Commission Counsel